mkrull/Bundle-Unicheck/README.md

 # NAME

-Bundle::Unicheck - Uninets::Check bundled with a set of modules.
+Bundle::Unicheck - App::Unicheck bundled with a set of modules.

 # VERSION